oauth-wg/draft-ietf-oauth-status-list/draft-ietf-oauth-status-list.md

 The following content applies to the JWT Claims Set:

 * `iss`: REQUIRED.
 The `iss` (issuer) claim MUST specify a unique string identifier for the entity that issued the Status List Token.
 In the absence of an application profile specifying otherwise, compliant applications MUST compare issuer values using the Simple String Comparison method defined in Section 6.2.1 of {{RFC3986}}.
 The value MUST be equal to that of the `iss` claim contained within the Referenced Token.
 * `sub`: REQUIRED.
-The `sub` (subject) claim MUST specify a unique string identifier for that Status List Token.
+The `sub` (subject) claim MUST specify a unique string identifier for the Status List Token.
 The value MUST be equal to that of the `uri` claim contained in the `status_list` claim of the Referenced Token.
 * `iat`: REQUIRED.
 The `iat` (issued at) claim MUST specify the time at which the Status List Token was issued.
 * `exp`: OPTIONAL.
-The `exp` (expiration time) claim MAY convey the time at which it is considered expired by its issuer.
+The `exp` (expiration time) claim, if present, MUST specify the time at which the Status List Token is considered expired by its issuer.
+* `ttl`: OPTIONAL.
+The `ttl` (time to live) claim, if present, MUST specify the maximum amount of time, in seconds, that the Status List Token may be cached by a consumer before a fresh copy is retrieved.
+The value of the claim MUST be a positive number.
 * `status_list`: REQUIRED.
 The `status_list` (status list) claim MUST specify the Status List conforming to the rules outlined in [](#status-list-json).

 The following additional rules apply: